AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 ...
 ```

-`scanAlgoXSimple'` is a function taking a matrix and a partial solution (list of `Key`s) and returning a list of intermediate results: a list of state tuples of (a solution, a matrix, a boolean indicating if the solution is complete).
+`scanAlgoXSimple'` is a function taking a matrix and a partial solution (list of `Key`s) and returning a list of intermediate results: a list of state tuples of (a solution, a matrix, a boolean indicating if the solution is complete or partial).

 ```Haskell
 -- NOT final version